-If a pupil who is suspended or excluded lives outside the LA in which the school is located, the headteacher will notify the pupil's 'home authority'.
+If a pupil who is suspended or excluded lives outside the LA in which the school is located, the Headteacher will notify the pupil's 'home authority'.

-9. Duty to inform social workers and the virtual school head (VSH)
+Duty to inform social workers and the virtual school head (VSH)

-When a pupil has been suspended or excluded, the headteacher will, without delay, notify the pupil's social worker, if they have one, and the VSH, if they are a looked-after child.
-This notification will include the period of any suspension and the reasons for suspension or permanent exclusion.
+When a pupil has been suspended or excluded, the Headteacher will, without delay, notify the pupil's social worker, if they have one, and the VSH, if they are a looked-after child.
+This notification will include any suspension period and the reasons for suspension or permanent exclusion.

-Social workers and/or the VSH will also be informed when a meeting of the governing board is taking place, and will be invited to attend the meeting should they wish to do so.
+Social workers and/or the VSH will also be informed when a governing board meeting is taking place, and will be invited to attend the meeting should they wish to do so.